-FPY 505 Research Methods in Forensic Psychology (3)
+FPY 505 Forensics Research Methods I (3)

 This course examines the nature of the research process emphasizing the formulation of investigative questions and testable hypotheses.
-The course reviews methods of data collection, data analysis and report writing.
-Prerequisite: FPY 500.
+The course reviews qualitative methods of data collection, data analysis and report writing.
+Within a small group setting, students and professors will design and implement field research from topic selection to publication submission.
+Prerequisite: BEH 385 or equivalent.